RicardoAzuul/code-institute-ms4-fullstack/README.md

 ## Features

 ### Existing Features
-- the home page, with hero image, call to action, testimonials and features
+- the home page, with hero image, call to action and features
 - the navbar, with links to login and register hidden behind the "My Account" menu, a search bar, and various shopping links.
 Also has an icon representing the visitor's shopping cart, which updates when items are added.
 - a shop page, where the user can sort products by for instance price and category, and can select products from different categories.
 - each product on the shop page links to a product details page, where users can find out more about the product, select a quantity and add it to their cart.
 This page also contains a breadcrumb and a category label, to allow quick navigation in the shop.